St Mary's C of E (Aided) Primary School, Pulborough

 The Government emphasizes that schools are required to ensure that key ‘British Values’ are taught in all UK schools.
 These values are:-

-• School Council (from YR to Y6)
+• Class voting for school Council (from YR to Y6)

-• Eco Council (From YR to Y6)
+• Class voting for Eco Council (From YR to Y6)

 • Elections of officers and prefects